-Today marks the 200th anniversary of the British parliament passing a bill banning the nation’s slave trade.
-In these two articles we’ll explore the lives of two men and one song that played a large role in that effort.
+On February 23, 1807, the British parliament passing a bill banning the nation’s slave trade.
+In these two articles, we’ll explore the lives of two men and one song that played a large role in that effort.

 Amazing grace, how sweet the sound

 I once was lost, but now am found

 Ironically, following his conversion to Christianity, Newton spent the next six years as captain of a slave ship.
 While he had religious services on board, he eventually came to abhor slavery and later to crusade against it.
 He influenced British Member of Parliament William Wilberforce to become active in working to abolish it.
 (We’ll discuss Wilberforce’s story in a subsequent article.)
 Newton later studied for the ministry and attracted large audiences when he preached where he was known as “the old converted sea captain.”
 He collaborated with the poet William Cowper in producing the Olney Hymns, which became the standard hymnal of evangelical Anglican churches.

 In his old age, when it was suggested that he retire due to his bad health and failing recollection, he said,

 “My memory is nearly gone, but I remember two things: That I am a great sinner and that Christ is a great Savior!”

 His song, Amazing Grace, has become the American anthem and influenced many generations.
 You can learn more at www.amazinggracemovie.com